UoSMediaFrameworks/uos-mf-api-controller/README.md

 How to build documentation

+### Prerequisite

+install npm install -g asyncapi-docgen

+(Caveat - requires node 7.6.x+, this conflicts with our current nodejs version. [nvm](https://github.com/creationix/nvm) or any nodejs installation manager can be used to easily toggle versions for using this tool)

 Warning: If you wish to include the version in the generated results, alter below command.

 We can improve our approach here.